aistrate/elm-tetris/README.md

 Then load `index.html` in the browser, which will show the running application with a little Elm icon in the bottom right corner of the page.
 Click it to open the time-travelling debugger.

-Unfortunatelly, this application is subscribing to `Browser.Events.onAnimationFrameDelta`, which will flood the message queue with one message every 16 ms (60 times/s), making the use of the time-travelling debugger a bit difficult.
+Unfortunatelly, this application is subscribing to `Browser.Events.onAnimationFrameDelta`, which will flood the message queue with one message every 16 ms (60 times/s), thus making the use of the time-travelling debugger a bit difficult.

 ### REPL